 What’s going to carry you through to healthier habits?
 It’s all in the mind.

 Get your brain in the right place and the body will follow.

-Before you dive headlong into the new year, take a few minutes to review the old one.
+Take a few minutes to review your current status.
 Without judgement, identify your weak spots - and focus on finding ways to turn them into plus points.

-Whether it’s kids, work, traffic or so-called friends who get you hot under the collar, make that change a priority this year.
+Whether it’s kids, work, traffic or so-called friends who get you hot under the collar, make that change a priority.

 Stress is damaging in the short term, raising your blood pressure and subduing your immune system.
 Over a longer period, it can increase your risk of heart attack or stroke.
 Try mindfulness (the Headspace app is a great resource) or even just have a few breathing techniques at the ready, if the going gets tough.